felixmc/shortnr/README.md

 	- 3 => affects all requests to the service.

 # API

 The only way of interacting with Shortnr is through it's RESTful API.

 ### URL Redirects

 A GET request to `/:urlCode` where `:urlCode` is a valid URL code as specified in `config.js` will return a `301 redirect` to the matching URL in the database, or a `404 not found` error if the URL code is not associated with any URL in the database.
-Regardless of its outcome, this request is logged into the database under the specified `VISIT_LOG` table, along with the client's IP address, user agent, and HTTP referer.
+Regardless of its outcome, this request is logged into the database under the specified `VISIT_LOG` table, along with the client's IP address, user agent, and HTTP referrer.

 ### Shortening URLs